1 Part Course |

 • Is a Win-Win situation a realistic goal?

-• Ice-Breaker: Two to Four participants - A mega-famous but aging footballer is looking for his last big contract with the club he has served throughout his career.
-He knows, as does the club, that personal problems and some lack of consistency are an issue, but the club still makes a fortune from shirt sales and other image rights.
+• Ice-breaker: Two to four participants - A mega-famous but ageing footballer is looking for his last big contract with the club he has served throughout his career.
+He knows, as does the club, that personal problems and some inconsistency are issues, but the club still makes a fortune from shirt sales and other image rights.
 With either the player and his agent or the club officials authorised to negotiate, can an acceptable deal be reached?

 The “Interests”